Making Words Come Alive

 Then there was the Hull House.
 The progressives of turn of the century Chicago advanced reforms on multifront war on social disintegration.
 All proceeded from the principle that healthy individuals would foster a healthy society.
 To nurture that health, they proposed playgrounds and education and dozen other nostrums, including the arts.

-Jane Addams for example always included music and the crafts at Hull House as its modern equivalent might offer drug therapy addiction therapy and infant care.
-She had built there a state-of-the-art theater where plays were produced by resident staff—earnest ladies for the most part.
-The works ran the gamut; the play, in this case was not the thing (or certainly not the only thing), rather it was a vehicle of self-expression.
+The Hull House Theater produced plays which were intellectual and socially-minded rather than the Little Theatre’s “arty” fare, in the form of plays by Galsworthy, Masefield, and Shaw, that brought a to audience attention the social conditions against which Hull House fighting.
 (Those mantras—social reform and self expression—been the hallmarks of Chicago theater ever since.)
-The Hull House Theater produced plays which were intellectual and socially-minded rather than the Little Theatre’s “arty” fare, in the form of plays by Galsworthy, Masefield, and Shaw, that brought a to audience attention the social conditions against which Hull House fighting.
 Hull House Players earned special local and national attention and was active through the 1920s.
 Alas, the social workers who replaced Addams disdained such folderol and theater was dead at Hull House by the late 1950s.

 It all seems a bit silly today.
 The dangerous plays that were mounted did not excite Chicagoans to take to the streets; they did not even excite Chicagoans to take to the theaters.
 Arguably the most effective writers of the era were not its authors of socialist tracts-as-novels or earnest issues plays but intellectual and social critics such as Jane Addams, John Dewey, and Thorstein Veblen.
 As for the poor and downtrodden, then as now the escapism made possible by access to the popular arts proved vastly more persuasive.